Business Skills Morning Workshops

 Our Business Skills Morning Workshops provide instruction on a variety of basic and entry-level skills needed to be successful in the workplace, including training in the areas of Communication, Leadership and Presentation skills.
 These two and half hour sessions are filled with practical tools and examples that you can immediately begin using within your own workplace.

 The content of these workshops are transferable across all disciplines and can be learned by anyone in any position.
-Each workshop runs from 8am - 10:30am and has two available dates to attend.

 - Communicating for Results